frumbert/block-sectionmenu/readme.md

 The menu has a Home link at the top which links to the course homepage.

 Then it shows each section in a list.
+It checks that items are visible to the user.

 At the bottom it will list each activity in Section 0.